 - 4.1.
 Neighbourhood planning was introduced by the Localism Act 2011.
-Ringstead is one of a number of parishes in the area to exercise the powers granted to communities by the Act that enables them to produce neighbourhood plans.
-When formally made a neighbourhood plan comprises part of the statutory development plan and carries full weight when determining planning applications in the geographical area covered by its policies. - 4.2.
-The first legal step towards the production of the Ringstead Neighbourhood Plan was taken on 4 December 2017 when the former East Northamptonshire Council formally designated the entire parish of Ringstead as the relevant 'neighbourhood area' to be covered by the policies of the plan.
-Since this time a significant amount of work has been undertaken by the parish council and its representatives, aided by officers of the council, to ensure a plan is produced that is technically robust and reflects the wishes of the community.
+Barnwell is one of a number of parishes in the area to exercise the powers granted to communities by the Act that enables them to produce neighbourhood plans When formally made a neighbourhood plan comprises part of the statutory development plan and carries full weight when determining planning applications in the geographical area covered by its policies, which, in this case, relates to the parish of Barnwell. - 4.2.
+The first legal step towards the production of the Barnwell Neighbourhood Plan was taken back on 12th February 2014 when the former East Northamptonshire Council formally designated the entire parish of Barnwell as the relevant 'neighbourhood area' to be covered by the policies of the plan.
+Since this time work has been undertaken by the parish council and its representatives, assisted by officers of the Council, to ensure a plan is produced that is technically robust and reflects the wishes of the community. - 4.3.
+A key milestone in the process was reached when the plan was found to be both legally and technically compliant by an independent examiner, subject to recommended modifications.
+The report of Nigel McGurk BA (Hons) MCD MBA MRTPI was formally issued in August 2022 and recommended that the plan proceeded to referendum subject to the modifications (relating primarily to policy rewording and amendments) that he recommended.